 A PICC is a long, thin tube (called a catheter) that goes into a vein in your upper arm.
 The end of the catheter winds up in a large vein near your heart.

-The PICC will help carry nutrients and medicines into your body.
-It will also be used to take blood when you need to have blood tests.
+The PICC helps carry nutrients and medicines into your body.
+It is also used to draw blood when you need to have blood tests.

-These catheters are used when people need intravenous (IV) medical treatment over a long period of time or if blood draws are becoming quite difficult.
+A PICC is used when you need intravenous (IV) medical treatment over a long period of time or if blood draws done the regular way have become difficult.

-The procedure can be done in the radiology (x-ray) department or at your hospital bed.
+The procedure is done in the radiology (x-ray) department or at your hospital bedside.

-The catheter that was inserted will be connected to another catheter that will stay outside your body.
+The catheter that was inserted is connected to another catheter that stays outside your body.
 You will receive medicines and other fluids through this catheter.

 Take your temperature at the same time each day and write it down.
 Call your doctor if you develop a fever.

-You will learn how to take care of your catheter to keep it working correctly and to help protect yourself from infection.
-This will include flushing the catheter, changing the dressing, and giving yourself medicines.
+Your nurse will teach you how to take care of your catheter in order to keep it working correctly and to help protect yourself from infection.
+This includes flushing the catheter, changing the dressing, and giving yourself medicines.

-After some practice, taking care of your catheter will get easier.
-A friend, family member, caregiver, or your doctor may be able to help you.
+After some practice, taking care of your catheter gets easier.
+It is best to have a friend, family member, caregiver, or nurse help you.